-A player who receives a red card be suspended for the first fixture of the next day.
+A player who receives a red card is suspended for the first fixture of the next day.
 This is the case regardless of which game it occurred in.

-As well as this, any player who receives two red cards on the same night will be suspended for the next two games of the following AVPL night.
+As well as this, any player who receives two red cards on the same night will be suspended for the next two games of the following AVPL night, and so on.

 It is the responsibility of managers to record red cards using the “RC” column in the match report, or risk being penalised.
 Also, any evidence of players skipping suspensions will result in punishment for the player and/or club.